 This sampling scheme will be applied primarily for metiers where discard rates are expected to be above 10 %.
-In the Baltic this sampling strategy will be the primary strategy applied to trawls targeting demersal fish (OTB\DEF\>=105\1\110).
+In the Baltic this sampling strategy will be the primary strategy applied to trawls targeting demersal fish (OTB\DEF\>= $105{-110}$ ).

-Data will be collected by staff from SBF by sampling on board randomly chosen commercial fishing vessels.
+Data will be collected by staff from either SLU or SwAM by sampling on board randomly chosen commercial fishing vessels.
+Sampling scheme 1 will be applied.

-- Total weight of discard and landing by all species caught

-- Separate length distributions of discard and landings by all species caught.

-If the retained part of the catch is landed in commercial weight categories, separate length frequencies are obtained by category
+- Total weight of discard and landing by all species caught - Separate length distributions of discard and landings by all species caught. - If the retained part of the catch is landed in commercial weight categories, separate length frequencies are obtained by category